-When describing the nonprofit sector in America people use different terms such as charitable, voluntary, third, civil society sector, amongst others.
-Frequently people call our sector the ethical sector, and I believe that many of our organizations set high ethical standards and act on them.
-However, there are always challenges and issues that arise that cause executive directors, boards and leaders of organizations to take pause and look carefully at the decisions we are making.
+When describing the nonprofit sector in America, people use different terms such as charitable, voluntary, third sector, civil society sector, amongst others.
+Frequently, people call our sector the “ethical sector” and I believe that many of our organizations DO set high ethical standards and act on them.
+However, there are always challenges and issues that arise that cause executive directors, boards and leaders of organizations to take pause and look carefully at the decisions being made.

-Probably 20-30 years ago several state nonprofit associations began to look at the ethical standards that nonprofit organizations should be fostering.
-Kellogg Foundation gave the Maryland Association of Nonprofits money to develop standards.
-Minnesota and Colorado soon followed.
-We have articulated standards for behavior in terms of board of directors, conflicts of interest, executive director, and treatment of volunteers, but to my knowledge, as a sector, we have not agreed on these standards and they are not a part of a code of conduct that is universally agreed to.
+We have articulated standards for behavior in terms of an organization’s board of directors, conflicts of interest, executive director, and treatment of volunteers, but to my knowledge, the sector as a whole has not agreed on specific standards for a universal code of conduct.

-The leadership of a nonprofit is mandated to seriously look at and decide how it wants to conduct its business, treat employees, volunteers, donors, and all stakeholders.
-Our sector is built on trust, and once we lose this it not only impacts our own organizations, but the entire sector as well.
-Looking ahead, some of the key issues that I have been concerned with include:
+The leadership of a nonprofit is mandated to seriously look at and decide how it will conduct its business, treat employees, volunteers, donors, and all stakeholders.
+Our sector is built on trust.
+Once this trust is lost, it not only impacts our own organizations, but the entire sector.

-- Mission drift– So many nonprofit executive directors are always “living on the edge and the ledge” when it comes to covering costs, making payroll, etc. It becomes easy to focus on applying for monetary opportunities rather than asking yourself, “Does this grant fit into our mission?” or “Is it a high priority to apply for these resources?”
+So many nonprofit executive directors are always “living on the edge and the ledge” when it comes to covering costs, making payroll, etc. It becomes easy to focus on applying for monetary opportunities rather than asking yourself- “Does this grant fit into our mission” or “Is it a high priority to apply for these resources”

 Ethical challenges and choices